|

-professor with the University of Padova,
+Giorgio Picci is Professor Emeritus with the University of Padova,

 Padova in 1967 and since then has held several

-long-term visiting appointments with various American, Japanese and
+long-term visiting positions with various American, European Japanese and Chinese universities among which Brown

-University, M.I.T., the University of Kentucky,
+University, M.I.T., University of Kentucky,

 Arizona State University, the Center for Mathematics and Computer